 Description Defines whether the Tally signal will be displayed on the record and/or play channels.
 Values No: The Tally signal is not displayed at all on the monitoring outputs.
 Rec only: The Tally signal is displayed on the monitoring outputs of the record channels.
 PGM only: The Tally signal is displayed on the monitoring outputs of the play channels.
 Rec + PGM: The Tally signal is displayed on the monitoring outputs of the play channels.
+Rec + PGM: The Tally signal is displayed on the monitoring outputs of the record and play channels.
 Default value PGM + REC